AdityaSinha2305/Bakery-Management-System/README.md

 - **Navigate to the project directory** : cd bakery_management_system

 - **Install dependencies** : Make sure you have Python installed on your system.
-Then, install the required Python libraries: pip install pandas
+Then, install the required Python libraries: pip install pandas fpdf

 <br>